calculang/calculang/README.md

 In calculang-js implementation calculang models can interact with Javascript.
 You should keep Javascript-specific code in separate .js files/packages.

 This interaction, done carefully, opens up many usecases.
 Not least, integration and co-ordination with (and of) other systems.

+## status

+Initial implementation scales better conceptually vs. practically, but is nonetheless useful for an array of simple applications and carefully bounded problems beyond that.

+This is another way of saying: some technical creativity helps to get the most out of the existing implementation.
+Careful interation with Javascript leaves enormous scope open here!

 ## roadmap